taalhavras/ucal/README.md

 # Urbit Calendar

+## Usage

 ## Current Roadmap
-These are the current big tasks to undertake
+These are the current big tasks to undertake (and their relative priorities)

+1. hook development
-1. pH testing
+2. pH testing
-2. almanac update to use ordered map, dovetails with gall agent enrichment to support date-range queries for events
+3. almanac update to use ordered map, dovetails with gall agent enrichment to support date-range queries for events
-3. hook development

-With regards to how they should be prioritized, I think finalizing the data model is probably the most important thing and should be prioritized first.
-Once that's done, the hook and almanac updates can proceed independently.

 ### pH Testing
 branch: aqua-testing